South Coast NSW History Story

 WOLUMLA

-Originally Wolumla was about 3 miles from the current site at Three Mile Yellow Waterhole, a stopover for teamsters travelling down the Tangawangalo Mountain road from the Monaro.
+Originally Wolumla was about three miles from the current site at Three Mile Yellow Waterhole, a stopover for teamsters travelling down the Tantawangalo Mountain road from the Monaro.

-In 1896 gold discovered nearby on Mt Momsen.
+In 1898 gold was discovered nearby on Mt Momsen.
 This led to rapid growth of the town.
-Three batteries were reported as being fully employed crushing rock from this goldfield, and over the 12 years to 1908 (by which time gold mining at Wolumla had largely ceased) about 670Kg of gold and 100kg of silver had been recovered.
+Three batteries were reported to be fully employed crushing rock from this goldfield, and over the 12 years to 1908 (by which time gold mining at Wolumla had largely ceased) about 670kg of gold and 100kg of silver had been recovered.

 The town then serviced and became the centre of a prosperous farming community.
 A butter factory was erected in South Wolumla in 1887 (it was one of the first co-operative dairy factories in the state).
 It operated until 1967.

-On a visit to the town in 1888, the NSW Premier, Sir Henry Parkes, promised that railway lines would be built from Bombala to Wolumla and from Bega to Eden, with their junction being at Wolumla.
-This raised optimism that Wolumla would become an important railway town and the name of a hotel was changed to the Railway Junction Hotel – the name that the town’s only remaining hotel still bears.
+On a visit to the town in 1888, the NSW Premier, Sir Henry Parkes, promised that railway lines would be built from Bombala to Wolumla and from Bega to Eden, and that they would meet at Wolumla.
+This raised optimism that Wolumla would become an important railway town and the name of the hotel was changed to the Railway Junction Hotel – the name that the town’s only remaining hotel still bears.